-If you have cracked or chipped teeth, dental bonding at our North Salt Lake and West Valley City, UT, practice may be a simple but highly effective solution.
-Dr. Christopher Demille or Dr. David MacKay can conceal such blemishes with naturally colored composite resin.
+If you have cracked or chipped teeth, dental bonding may be a simple but highly effective solution.
+Dr. Christopher DeMille or Dr. Parker DeMille can conceal such blemishes with naturally colored composite resin.
 Dental bonding can also improve other minor to moderate cosmetic issues, including slight misalignment.
 Our dentists can complete dental bonding in a matter of minutes, and this affordable treatment costs significantly less than a full tooth restoration.
 Furthermore, it is a conservative option that generally does not require alteration of your teeth.
-At Demille MacKay Dental, we will conduct a complete consultation to determine your eligibility for dental bonding.
+At DeMille MacKay Dental, we will conduct a complete consultation to determine your eligibility for dental bonding.
 We will also collaborate with you as we design your treatment, and we can explain the most effective ways to care for your teeth following the procedure.

 Are You a Dental Bonding Candidate?

 Dental bonding has a diverse range of applications.
 Therefore, it may be appropriate if you are suffering from: